kizniche/Mycodo/mycodo-manual.rst

 ''''''''''''''

 -  Serial interface
--  -210°C to +1800°C output in 0.0078125° resolution (many thermocouples
+-  -210 °C to 1800 °C output in 0.0078125 ° resolution (many thermocouples
-   have about ±2°C to ±6°C accuracy or worse depending on the temperature and type, so the resolution will be a lot better than the accuracy)
+   have about ±2 °C to ±6 °C accuracy or worse depending on the temperature and type, so the resolution will be a lot better than the accuracy)
 -  Works with any K, J, N, R, S, T, E, or B type thermocouple